Te Kete Ipurangi Navigation:

 The programme has been trialled in selected Christchurch primary schools in partnership with the University of Canterbury, Te Rūnanga o Ngāi Tahu and Te Tapuae o Rehua.
 The trial ran during 2013–2018, over three tranches in eight schools, including testing the model for possible expansion.

-Videos and transcripts
+Videos

 Introduction to Huakina Mai